Drug Prevention on Halloween: Beware of Drug-laced Candies

 Spotting Drug-laced Candy

 Packaging can be deceiving.
-Small children often know no better and might ingest items that they mistake for candy.
-Teens may see these drugs as less of a danger based on their looks.
+Small children often know no better and might ingest items they mistake for candy.
+Teens may see these drugs as less dangerous based on their looks.

-Parents and caregivers need to identify meth- and marijuana-laced candy and other treats.
+Parents and caregivers must identify meth- and marijuana-laced candy and other treats.
 Here are a few facts the DEA and other drug prevention law enforcement agencies share to help: